elvidence/MISP/README.md

 This mudule provides a function that determines if the given IP address is part of designated non-public network ranges that include private networks, documentation, special protocols, and other non-routable uses.
 It handles both IPv4 and IPv6 addresses.
 This implementation provides a more comprehensive list of non-public IP ranges compared to commonly used libraries like netaddr, making it particularly suited for applications in threat intelligence cleaning and filtering.
 It ensures that all relevant special-use ranges are considered, minimising the risk of inadvertently processing or exposing these IPs in threat analysis environments.
 > **Note**: The IPv6 address ranges `64:ff9b::/96` and `FF00::/8` are not included in the non-routable checks. `64:ff9b::/96` is used for IPv6 transition mechanisms (IPv4-IPv6 Network Prefix Translation), and while it is used for facilitating communication between IPv4 and IPv6 networks, it can be involved in specific security scenarios like address spoofing or obfuscation. `FF00::/8`, designated for IPv6 multicast.
 It is used for efficient data distribution, but it can be exploited in amplification or DoS attacks.
 Monitoring and special handling of these ranges can be important when addressing potential security threats.

+## zero_noise_ips.py
+This script automates the integration of a large IP address feed into OpenCTI (Open Cyber Threat Intelligence) or MISP (Malware Information Sharing Platform).
+It reduces false positives by validating IPs against benign lists derived from MISP warnings, focusing on IPs that warrant further investigation.